Robot Learning

 • Self-supervised learning: When there are limited labeled datasets, robots can generate their own training labels from unlabeled data to extract meaningful information.

-Robots Learn and Adapt
+Teach Robots to Learn and Adapt

-To bridge the data gaps, you can consider a diverse set of high-quality data sources by combining internet-scale data, synthetic data, and live robot data.
+Data Processing: To bridge the data gaps, you can consider a diverse set of high-quality data sources by combining internet-scale data, synthetic data, and live robot data.

-Robots need to be trained and deployed for task-defined scenarios and require accurate virtual representations of real-world conditions.
-NVIDIA Isaac™ Lab is open source and helps train robot policies by using reinforcement learning and imitation learning techniques in a modular approach.
+Training and Validating in Simulation: Robots need to be trained and deployed for task-defined scenarios and require accurate virtual representations of real-world conditions.
+The NVIDIA Isaac™ Lab open-source framework can help train robot policies by using reinforcement learning and imitation learning techniques in a modular approach.
+Isaac Lab can also be used with NVIDIA Isaac Sim™ or MuJoCo developer simulation platforms for rapid prototyping and deployment of robot policies.

 NVIDIA Isaac GR00T for Humanoid Robot Developers